UNDP Support to United Nations Convention to Combat Desertification

 In 2009, UNDP and the UNCCD Secretariat established a strategic partnership building on their complementarities and respective comparative advantages.
-This partnership is motivated by the urgent need to draw attention to and catalyze international cooperation to address the needs of the over two billion of the world's poorest people living in the drylands, in particular under the current scenarios of climate change.
-It is based on the mandate of the UNCCD to forge a global partnership to address desertification, land degradation and drought in the context of the Ten-Year Strategy of the UNCCD; and on the commitment of UNDP highlighted in its Strategic Plan 2008-2013 to promote international cooperation to reverse trends of land degradation and desertification.
+This partnership is motivated by the urgent need to draw attention to and catalyse international cooperation to address the needs of the over two billion of the world's poorest people living in the drylands, in particular under the current scenarios of climate change.
+It is based on the mandate of the UNCCD to forge a global partnership to reverse trends of desertification, land degradation and drought (DLDD) in the context of the Ten-Year Strategy of the UNCCD.

-Following a comprehensive consultative process, UNCCD and UNDP-DDC jointly identified priority areas for their cooperation at the tenth UNCCD Conference of the Parties (COP) held in October 2011 in Changwon, South Korea.
-On 28 March 2012, the UNCCD-UNDP Programme of Cooperation for 2012-2014 was signed in New York focusing on:
+Following a comprehensive consultative process, UNCCD and UNDP jointly identified priority areas for their cooperation at the tenth UNCCD Conference of the Parties (COP) held in October 2011 in Changwon, South Korea.
+On 28 March 2012, the UNCCD-UNDP Programme of Cooperation was signed in New York focusing on:

 - Supporting countries affected by desertification and drought in aligning their NAPs with the UNCCD ten-year Strategy and mainstreaming them into national development frameworks;

-- Undertaking joint effrots in knowledge sharing, learning and actions for improving the profile of drylands development issues;
+- Undertaking joint efforts in knowledge sharing, learning and actions for improving the profile of drylands development issues;

-- Carrying out joint policy analysis and advocacy with particular attention to the linkage between suatinable land mangement, climate change and biodiversity conservation.
+- Carrying out joint policy analysis and advocacy with particular attention to the linkage between sustainable land management, climate change and biodiversity conservation.

-The Programme of Cooperation is expected to help mobilize the attention and action needed from the international community to face the serious threat of land degradation.
+The Programme of Cooperation has since been reviewed and updated regularly to help keep mobilizing the attention and action needed from the international community to face the serious threats of DLDD and achieve the 2030 Agenda for Sustainable Development, particularly Sustainable Development Goal 15: Life on Land.
 More>

 United Nations Decade for Deserts and the Fight Against Desertification (2010-2020)